Redefining Exploratory Testing

 As any reference book or present-day tester would claim, the Methodology of modern software testing could then be divided into mainly two dominant categories: Exploratory and Scripted Testing.
 But what then is the difference between these two methodologies?
 After all, they share the same purpose: to find bugs and check functionality against requirements.
 Isn't it?

 Some might suggest that the main difference is that Scripted testing is much more well-documented than Exploratory testing and thus weighs heavier as a formal proof of the code having been thoroughly tested.
 Others might say that it's really about automation.
 With Scripted tests, the code could easily be performance tested through automated tests that runs thousands of iterations and logs the program's every behaviour.
 Yet another group might claim that the Exploratory test approach applies solely to GUI-testing and should not be used for anything else.
-According to
+According to James Bach, the plainest definition of exploratory testing is test design and test execution at the same time.

 Let's take a closer look